-Besides, in \cite{Shamai98,Nayak,Gao} Wyner-Ziv source communication problem was investigated, in which side information of the source is available at decoder(s).
-Shamai \emph{et al.} \cite{Shamai98} studied the problem of sending Wyner-Ziv source over point-to-point channel, and proved that for such communication system separate coding (which combines Wyner-Ziv coding with channel coding) does not incur any loss of optimality.
-Nayak \emph{et al.} \cite{Nayak} and Gao \emph{et al.} \cite{Gao} investigated Wyner-Ziv source broadcast problem, and obtained an outer bound by simply applying cut-set bound (the minimum distortion achieved in point-to-point setting) for each receiver.
+Besides, in \cite{Shamai98,Nayak,Gao} the Wyner-Ziv source communication problem was investigated, in which side information correlated with the source is available at decoder(s).
+Shamai \emph{et al.} \cite{Shamai98} studied the problem of sending a Wyner-Ziv source over a \emph{point-to-point} channel, and proved that for such communication system, the separate coding (which cascades Wyner-Ziv coding with channel coding) does not incur any loss of optimality.
+Nayak \emph{et al.} \cite{Nayak} and Gao \emph{et al.} \cite{Gao} investigated the Wyner-Ziv source \emph{broadcast} problem, and obtained the single-user outer bound by simply applying the cut-set bound (the minimum distortion achieved in point-to-point setting) for each receiver.